openstreetmap/iD/NOTES.md

 ## UI

-Rendering and UI code generally follows d3 styles and conventions.
+Rendering and UI code generally follows a [convention for reusable elements established by d3](http://bost.ocks.org/mike/chart/).

 Constructor functions typically return a function decorated with additional properties.
 The function can be called with `this` set to a d3 selection in order to set up the HTML structure.
 This is usually